takkyuuplayer/aws-advent-calendar-2017/01-code-commit.md

 >
 > https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/

 Where should we save those data?
-I usually use local git's bare repository but CodeCommit might be an another option.
+I usually use git's bare repository in local but CodeCommit might be an another option.

 ## Let's use it

-Let's create a repository for sensitive information first.
+Let's create a repository for sensitive information.
 I made a repository named `DemoSensitive` from `Get Started` link on [AWS CodeCommit Management Console](https://ap-northeast-1.console.aws.amazon.com/codecommit/home?region=ap-northeast-1#/introduction).
-When I created the repository, I was redirected to a page to configure email notification.

 Whenever we access to AWS services, best practice is using IAM user with limited permissions.
-I created a new account `codecommit-rw` for the purpose by following
+I created a new account `codecommit-rw` to `git clone` the repository by following

 > [Setup Steps for SSH Connections to AWS CodeCommit Repositories on Linux, macOS, or Unix \- AWS CodeCommit](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html)

-Now ready to `git clone` the repository.
-I add, commit and push dummy sensitive data.
-I added it as `submodules/DemoSensitive` in this advent calendar repository.
+Now ready to clone the repository.
+I git add, commit and push dummy sensitive data.
+It is accessible as `submodules/DemoSensitive` in this advent calendar repository.
+(Of course you cannot see it but it is accessible in local).

 ## Consideration